 The fair value change on qualifying hedging instruments is recognized in the consolidated statement of profit or loss except when the hedging instrument hedges an equity instrument designated at fair value through other comprehensive income in which case it is recognized in OCI.
-The Group has not designated fair value hedge relationships where the hedging instrument hedges an equity instrument designated relationships where the hedging instrument hedges an equity instrument designated fair value hedge relationships where the hedging instrument hedges an equity instrument designated at fair value through other comprehensive income.
+The Group has not designated fair value hedge relationships where the hedging instrument hedges an equity instrument designated at fair value through other comprehensive income.